k0nsl/codejab/readme.txt

 Support
 ------------------------------------------
-* Sorry, No Support is available for this CMS
+* Sorry, No Support is available for this CMS.